John Britten V1000 Aero D-One

-Classic Motorcycle Mecca proudly displays three of four of these Britten motorcycles.
+Classic Motorcycle Mecca proudly displays one of these Britten motorcycles.

-On loan to us from the Britten family, each of these three bikes was successful in its own right.
-The dynamic Aero-D-One John Britten’s V1000 model, in particular, made a lasting impact on motorcycle design internationally and was widely acclaimed.
+On loan to us from the Britten family, the dynamic Aero-D-One John Britten’s V1000 model, in particular, made a lasting impact on motorcycle design internationally and was widely acclaimed.
 The Aero-D-One started out as a styling project for John Britten, and featured an extended aerodynamic front with spoilers.
 John Britten designed the bike with an aesthetically-sleek shape, which conformed to its riders body.
 Two bikes were initially constructed from the original mould: the Aero-D-Zero for engine builder Mike Brosnan, and the Aero-D-One for John Britten himself.

 The Aero-D-One model has an incredible story: from the construction of its fairing through to the tale of how the bike came to be fitted with a Kiwi-built engine instead of the Ducati version Britten originally envisaged.

 Like any new design the Aero-D-One was struck with some niggly teething issues in the beginning: but the team behind the build, led by Britten himself, showed their class when it came to finding solutions to these.